Sonya-J00/US_Accidents_ML_Project/README.md

 A Gradient Boosting classifier model was trained, and evaluated using a confusion matrix and performance metrics such as accuracy and f1-score, to classify new incidents into a clearance time category.
 The results, including feature importance, are visualised through an interactive Power BI dashboard that displaysreal-time predictions, feature importance and historical trends.

 These tools were developed to enable traffic management authorities anticipate road clearance durations to allocate resources efficiently, manage congestion and communicate accurate travel updates.
-This data solution integrates data analysis, predictive modeling and intuitive visualisations to support informed, data-driven decision making in traffic management.
+This data solution integrates data analysis, predictive modelling and intuitive visualisations to support informed, data-driven decision making in traffic management.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)